lirantal/essential-nodejs-security-book/manuscript/csrf.md

 This AJAX request can also run automatically when the user loads the attacker's web page with simply binding it to the *onLoad* event.

 An even greater risk is where the target web application is actually hosting the CSRF code.
-For example, if the web application allows rich text comments, forums, or any other rich user input then it makes a very appealing target for attackers to inject a CSRF attck there and greatly increase this vulnerability.
+For example, if the web application allows rich text comments, forums, or any other rich user input then it makes a very appealing target for attackers to inject a CSRF attack there and greatly increase this vulnerability.

 ## The Solution